mclarkson/obdi-aws-p2ec2/README.md

 > The key name used when creating a new EC2 Instance.

 *Aws_securitygroups*
-> List of security group names (not IDs) that instances will belong to when
+> List of security group IDs (not names) that instances will belong to when
 > creating a new EC2 Instance.
+This option should be called Aws_securitygroupids.

 *Aws_subnetid*
 > A subnet ID of a subnet to put the new instance in.